 - 1. The Member must be the recipient of the intended services; - 2.
-Coverage for assisted reproductive technology/infertility treatment is based on the member's individual medical history and should demonstrate > 5% chance of live birth, using the members own eggs - 3.
+Coverage for assisted reproductive technology/infertility treatment is based on the Member's individual medical history and should demonstrate > 5% chance of live birth, using the members own eggs - 3.
 The Member must expect fertility as a natural state or must be experiencing menopause at a premature age.
 Hormone levels and medical history, among other factors, may be considered in this evaluation.
 Members who are unable to achieve a viable birth outcome using their own eggs/embryos,(unless criteria is met for donor egg) and are experiencing a normal and expected physiological decline in fertility (not consistent with a disease process) are not covered for infertility services.

-In addition, the Member must meet one of the following Eligibility requirements for ART Services:
+In addition, the Member must meet ONE of the following requirements to demonstrate infertility:

-- 1. The Member has been diagnosed with infertility, the condition of a presumably healthy individual who has been unable to conceive or produce conception with exposure to sperm (e.g., at home insemination, sexual intercourse) during a period of six months, if the biological female is over the age of 35, and a period of one year if the biological female is age 35 or younger, as represented in the medical record - 2.
-The Member may also demonstrate infertility by ONE or more of the following - a.
-An otherwise healthy member, who has completed four(4) cycles of intrauterine inseminations (IUIs) with or without medication and has not been able to conceive

-- b.
-A member with an ovulation disorder who has been: - Treated with medication, with or without IUI for up to four cycles and has been unable to conceive - A member with ONE of the following documented conditions (including but not limited to): - i.
+- 1. The Member has been diagnosed with infertility, the condition of a presumably healthy individual who has been unable to conceive or produce conception with exposure to sperm (e.g., at home insemination, sexual intercourse) during a period of six months, if the biological female is over the age of 35, and a period of one year if the biological female is age 35 or younger, as represented in the medical record; or - 2.
+The Member may also demonstrate infertility by ONE or more of the following: - a.
+An otherwise healthy member, who has completed four cycles of intrauterine inseminations (IUIs) with or without medication and has not been able to conceive 4; or - b.
+A member with an ovulation disorder who has been: - Treated with medication, with or without IUI for up to four cycles and has been unable to conceive or - c.
+A member with ONE of the following documented conditions (including but not limited to): - i.
 Tubal factor infertility; or - ii.
-Adnexal adhesive disease: or - iii.
-Endometriosis (class III or IV); or - iv.
-Member's partner has male factor infertility as defined in this policy - 3.
-The Member is unable to conceive as an individual due to the lack of necessary gametes for conception - 4.
-The Member is unable to conceive with a partner due to the lack of necessary gametes for conception - 5.
-The Member or the Member's partner is at an increased risk of transmitting a serious inheritable genetic or chromosomal abnormality to a child.
+Adnexal adhesive disease; or - iii.
+Endometriosis (class III or IV)5; or - iv.
+Member's partner has male factor infertility as defined in this policy